Ilford: London Borough of Redbridge

 In 1965, the municipal borough was abolished and its former area was combined with that of Wanstead and Woodford, the northern extremity of Dagenham and a small part Chigwell Urban District (around Hainault), to form the new London Borough of Redbridge.

 Representation

-Ilford is divided between the UK Parliament constituencies of Ilford North and Ilford South.
-Ilford North consists of the Redbridge wards of Aldborough, Barkingside, Redbridge, Clayhall, Fairlop, Fullwell, Hainault and Roding.
-The Member of Parliament (MP) is Wes Streeting of the Labour Party, who succeeded the previous MP Lee Scott of the Conservative Party in the 2015 general election.
-Ilford South corresponds to the Redbridge wards of Chadwell, Clementswood, Cranbrook, Goodmayes, Loxford, Mayfield, Newbury, Seven Kings, and Valentines.
-The MP is Sam Tarry of the Labour Party.
-Ilford forms part of the Havering and Redbridge London Assembly constituency.
+Two the UK Parliamentary constituencies are named after Ilford: Ilford North and Ilford South.The Member of Parliament (MP) for Ilford North is Wes Streeting of the Labour Party, who succeeded the previous MP Lee Scott of the Conservative Party in the 2015 general election.
+The MP for Ilford South from 2024 is Jas Athwal of the Labour Party.
+Redbridge forms part of the Havering and Redbridge London Assembly constituency.

 History

-Pre-historic natural history
+Prehistoric natural history

 The only complete skull of a mammoth discovered in the United Kingdom was unearthed in 1864 close to where Uphall Road is today.
 The skull can now be seen in the Natural History Museum and a cast of the skull and other prehistoric animal remains can be seen at Redbridge Museum, Central Library, Ilford.